-larly important in the case of native monolingual speakers of majority languages in their home countries: a monolingual English speaker in England, for example, both knows and uses the language.
-But Basque speakers, along with other minority language speakers in modern westernised contexts, are almost invariably bilingual and that second language, Spanish or French, may, depending on personal circumstance and inclination, be as much or even more used than the Basque they are claiming to know, with the almost inevitable negative consequences in terms of mastery of the minority language.
-We might also need to scrutinize language-knowledge claims even more carefully: both census and survey results being based on self-report, these may turn out to reflect claimants' other interests, often unwittingly9.
+native monolingual speakers of majority languages in their home countries: a monolingual English speaker in England, for example, both knows and uses the language.
+But Basque speakers, along with other minority language speakers in modern westernised contexts, are almost invariably bilingual and that second language, Spanish or French, may, depending on personal circumstance and inclination, be as much or even more used than the Basque they are claiming to know.
+We might also need to scrutinize language-knowledge claims even more carefully: both census and survey results being based on self-report, these may turn out to be distorted, often unwittingly, by claimants' other interests.

-Another aspect of language knowledge claims, of interest in the Basque case, is how the person acquired his or her knowledge: is Basque a motherand/or father-tongue, acquired initially in the home; if not, has it been learnt on the streets or in some institution formally organised with that purpose in mind?
-In the Basque case the proportions of non-native speakers are surprisingly high10.
-For various reasons (both integrative and instrumental) Basque attracts a substantial number of second-language learners, a relatively unusual situation, amongst minority languages11, and a positive sign: you learn a language you (or, in the case of schoolchildren, your parents) value in some way.
-Competence also varies remarkably, both among native and non-native speakers of the language, even within individual families.
+Another aspect of language knowledge claims of interest in the Basque case is how the person acquired his or her knowledge: is Basque a mother- and/or father-tongue, acquired initially in the home; if not, has it been learnt on the streets or in some institution formally organised with that purpose in mind?
+In the Basque case the proportions of non-native speakers are surprisingly high.
+For various reasons (both integrative and instrumental) Basque attracts a substantial number of second-language learners, a relatively unusual situation, I think, amongst minority languages, and a positive sign: you learn a language you (or, in the case of schoolchildren, your parents) value in some way.
+Competence also varies remarkably, both among native and nonnative speakers of the language.
 Indeed, looking at some individual language acquisition histories one might be hard put to decide which category the protagonist belongs to.
 We might further want to look at differences on the lines of age, gender and social class.
 The most interesting of these at the present day is age, given that that is where the change being wrought in the situation of Basque becomes visible.